sathishkumar-manogaran/FamilyGraph/README.md

 ### Design Decisions
 - Family is represented as a Graph, with Persons as Nodes and Relations as Edges.
 - Edge is called 'Connection' and it holds From Person, To Person, Generic Relation and Relation Level.
 - The system can support both Generic and Specific type of relations.
-The system shall assign proper relation based on Gender, client doesn't have to worry about sending a specific relation.
 - Relation level of a connection represents the difference of levels above or below the persons.
-- Template pattern followed for Relations, so that every relations follows a stipulated template of methods.
+- Template pattern followed for Relations, so that every relations implements a stipulated template of methods.
 - Graph stores only generic relations and they are converted back to specific relations based on gender.
 - Chain of Responsibilities pattern used for Validation.
+Connections have to go through a series of validations like age, gender and possible relationships.
 - Violated 'Law of Demeter' to reduce wrapping and complexity.
 Eg: `edge.relation().getGenericRelation()`
 - Violated SRP for DRY at places like `traverseFamilyGraph`
 - Most of the relations come in pairs, as one is reverse of the other.
 They are coupled together, and one depends on another to get reverse relation in `getReverseRelation()`.
-Same is followed for Specific relations in `getGenericRelation()`;
+Same is followed for Specific relations in `getGenericRelation()`
-- Using enum functions instead of maintaining a Map, because it enforces to add required logic for every new generic relation and also to avoid adding a new entity at 2 places (enum and map).
+- Using enum functions instead of maintaining a Map, because it enforces to add required logic for every new generic relation added and also to avoid adding a new entity at 2 places (enum and map).
-- Every relation holds its own state of relation level and methods to

 ### Assumptions/Limitations
 - PARENT, SIBLING, CHILD are direct relations and KIN, COUSIN, NIBLING are indirect relations.
-So, when there is no direct connection between two persons, we assume a inderect relation between them.
+So, when there is no direct connection between two persons, we assume a indirect relation between them.
 For example, KIN of a CHILD is treated as COUSIN, instead of SIBLING.
 - COUSIN is both generic and specific relation.